knives-repo/EnergyBar/README.md

     A customized (personalised) fork of EnergyBar<br/>
 </h1>

+EnergyBar is an app which replaces native touchbar functionality with widgets.
+It is lighter and less resource-intensive than most existing alternatives currently (e.g: Pock, BTT).

 This version of the app revamps the look of certain widgets to achieve a more minimal design.

 ![Touchbar](doc/touchbarmockup.png)